Skip to main content

 The Role of Low-Dose Testosterone

-The inclusion of low-dose testosterone in is aimed at restoring physiological levels to support libido, energy, and metabolic health.
+The inclusion of low-dose testosterone in female hormone optimization is aimed at restoring physiological levels to support libido, energy, and metabolic health.
 From a cardiovascular perspective, its role is an area of active research.
 It is essential to distinguish the low, physiologic doses used in women from the high, supraphysiologic doses used for male therapy.

 High-dose testosterone has been linked to adverse changes in lipids and insulin sensitivity.
 However, recent studies focusing on appropriate female dosing suggest a different picture.
 Some data indicates that testosterone therapy in women is associated with a lower risk of major adverse cardiac events (MACE).
 By helping to preserve lean body mass and insulin sensitivity, physiologic testosterone contributes to a healthier metabolic state, which is intrinsically linked to long-term cardiovascular wellness.